Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 7.12 Generation counter — why wind must not advance it

-This is a subtle but load-bearing invariant:
+This is a load-bearing invariant:

 > **The `generation` counter must not advance when the wind changes.**

 `generation` gates re-upload of the foliage type table to the GPU.
 Wind changes every single frame.
-If it bumped `generation`, the type table would re-upload every frame and the residency cache's whole reason for existing — that steady-state foliage costs the CPU nothing — would be gone.
+If it bumped `generation`, the type table would re-upload every frame.
+The residency cache's whole reason for existing (steady-state foliage costs the CPU nothing) would be gone.

 ```rust
 fn rebuild_foliage_buffers(&mut self) {